-Night Service happens every Sunday evening at 8pm and is approximately 45 minutes in duration.
+Night Service happens every Sunday evening and is approximately 45 minutes in duration.
 It is a simple act of worship using silence, music, readings and prayer to create space to ‘be’ – in the presence of God and in the company of others.

 Drawing inspiration from the person of Jesus, Night Service assumes no creed or religious affiliation beyond an open mind and an inquiring faith.
 Each month we explore a different theme, with each service approaching the topic from different directions and perspectives.

 - Contemplative and reflective with intentional use of silence and stillness.